 More than 500 hospitals in 43 states paid over $280 million to settle the whistleblower case.
 Two of the lead government prosecutors in the case from the US Attorney’s Office in Miami and from the US Department of Justice have since joined Phillips & Cohen to represent whistleblowers.

-If you would like to discuss your concerns about medically unnecessary care by a particular healthcare provider and find out what your options are, contact us for a free and confidential consultation.
+If you are aware of unnecessary medical care of Medicare patients by a particular healthcare provider and would like to find out what your options are to stop it, contact us for a free and confidential consultation.